SouravDas25/AttendanceMS/README.md

 ## Installation for App

- - Open with Android Studio
+ - Open with Android Studio 2
+   - use gradle 3.3
+   - use android plugin 2.3.3